rvibek/rvibek.github.src/content/048-extracting-data-from-google-maps.md

 And here's are the saved results in Gist.
 [Nepalese Restaurants in Europe](https://gist.github.com/rvibek/e5aea8a9396ad10d5b8d42562c53cf08).
 Interestingly, there are almost 80 Nepalese restaurants in Finland.

 The script uses 3 libraries. ```time``` is needed to delay the API call.
-Google has limitation on request per second.
+Google has a limitation on request per second.

 ```
 import json